y2kkim/linguistic_landscape/README.md

 # linguistic_landscape
 Code for thesis analysis

+Replication data includes
+1) Rmd file that runs all the summary statistics and tests that comprised the quantitative part of my undergraduate thesis.
-Running loanwords_analysis on it's own is sufficient-- `signs.csv` is hardcoded into the file.
+2) `signs.csv` which is hardcoded into the Rmd file.

 Let me know if you have any questions!
-`kim.youngkyung7@gmail.com`
+`yngkyk@gmail.com`